 Respect for Marriage Act

-The Respect for Marriage Act (RMA) repeals the Defense of Marriage Act (DOMA) in its entirety and ensures that every married couple has the certainty that federal benefits and protections will flow from a marriage valid where it was performed, even if that couple moves or travels to another state.
+The Respect for Marriage Act (RMA) repeals DOMA in its entirety and ensures that the U.S. Code reflects that every married couple is entitled to the federal benefits and protections that are offered by the federal government to legally wed couples.

 Revising World Bank Safeguard Policy